This article assumes basic knowledge of Git. If you're new to Git checkout Intro to Git

 git push

-Once you make changes to your cloned Git repository you will need to move or "push" them to GitHub. git push will copy all local commits to your GitHub repository.
+will copy all local commits to your GitHub repository.
 Unless you specify otherwise your changes will be pushed to the currently checked out branch.

 Depending on your team's preferred workflow you may want to push to a feature branch.
-Always double check which branch is checked out before you push to remote using git status.
+Always double check which branch is checked out before you push to remote using git status

 If you made a commit to the wrong default branch no need to panic.